 Pick fruit and vegetables

 Here’s an activity that’s fun, tasty and educational!
 Did you know that just outside Paris, there are fields where you can pick fruits and vegetables?
-It’s a great way to teach your kids about the seasons, but also about cooking and its flavors!
+It’s a great way to teach children about the seasons, as well as cooking and its flavors!

 📍Location: Paris region